 To support early stage research that will lead to the development of proposals for external grants or fellowships and positive impact on the career trajectory of faculty within the College of Social Science and Humanities.
 This external support may come in a wide variety of forms including grants, fellowships, research contracts, or research partnerships.
 In addition, we encourage proposals that support the college goal of fostering undergraduate students’ involvement in research.

 Award for a single CSSH investigator will not exceed $5000.
 Most projects will be funded for six months; all unexpended funds will be returned to the Dean’s Office after 12 months (from date of notification).

 All full-time faculty from CSSH are eligible to apply for these awards.
-Priority will be given to faculty who do not have research accounts of more than $5,000, or major external grants and have not recently received an RDI.
+Priority will be given to faculty who do not have research accounts of more than $5,000, or major external grants and have not recently received an RDI award.

 Allowable expenses include travel, purchase of data or software, access fees to archives, and funding for students as research assistants.
 In rare instances, these funds may be used to purchase hardware if the hardware is necessary for the development of the full proposal.
 Neither faculty salary nor faculty course releases are supported under this program.

-For the 2021 Fall cycle, all materials must be submitted electronically, through the CSSH online application system, no later than 5:00 p.m.
-EST October 4, 2021.
+For the Spring 2022 cycle, all materials must be submitted electronically, through the CSSH online application system, no later than 5:00 p.m.
+EST February 7, 2022.

 The application includes the prospectus, unit head endorsement, and the vitae.